National Breast Cancer Foundation

 National Breast Cancer Foundation meets the remaining 18 Standards for Charity Accountability.

 National Breast Cancer Foundation (NBCF) partners with medical facilities across the country to provide free mammograms and diagnostic breast care services to underserved women.
-The organization provides education and information to women and families about how to reduce the risk of developing breast cancer, find breast cancer early, access screening programs, and eliminate barriers to quality treatment if later diagnosed.
-NBCF's Patient Navigation program provides funds to support salaries for patient navigators providing services such as education and outreach in the community; guidance through screening and diagnostic exams; support through treatment and survivorship; and assistance with financial, administrative, and emotional issues.
+The organization provides education and information to women and families about how to reduce the risk of developing breast cancer, detect breast cancer early, access screening programs, and eliminate barriers to quality treatment if later diagnosed.
+NBCF's Patient Navigation program provides funds to support salaries for patient screening and diagnostic exams; support through treatment and survivorship; and assistance with financial, administrative, and emotional challenges.
 The organization also provides breast cancer patients with HOPE Kit care packages, metastatic weekend retreats, and support groups.
-In 2019, NBCF reports it partnered with medical facilities in underserved areas to provide over 300,000 free breast cancer screenings and diagnostic services, connected over 48,000 women to patient navigation services, and funded four metastatic weekend retreats for 32 patients and their caregivers.

 Chief Executive